4.1 Jurisdiction

 - A student has submitted all the work in a course, but the final grade is not available (e.g. late assignment not yet marked); or

-- A suspected departure from academic integrity is under investigation or under appeal and a final grade for the course cannot yet be determined.
+- A possible departure from academic integrity is under investigation or under appeal and a final grade for the course cannot yet be determined.

 The instructor shall indicate to the Director of Student Services (or delegate) the special circumstances under which the GD is being assigned, and in the case of (1) above, shall provide a timeline for submission of the final grade.